-We help children with everyday tasks important to them.
+We help children achieve everyday tasks important to them.

 If your child is struggling at home or school - we can help.

 We specialise in assessment and treatment of the following difficulties:

-- Delayed achievement of milestones - all children develop at a different rate, but if you are concerned about your child's achievement of generally-accepted milestones e.g. sitting up, rolling, crawling, walking, potty training, independent feeding, smiling or making eye contact, get in touch to discuss this.
+- Delayed achievement of milestones - children develop at different rates.
+Get in touch if you are concerned about your child's achievement of generally-accepted milestones e.g. sitting up, rolling, crawling, walking, potty training, independent feeding, smiling or making eye contact.
 Early intervention with such difficulties is very important.

 - Fine Motor difficulties - difficulties in this area include struggling to complete intricate activities with our hands e.g. do/undo buttons, zips and laces, hold cutlery properly, write neatly, use a scissors or manipulate toys.
 Fine motor difficulties can lead to children needing more help at home and at school and being slow to complete everyday tasks.
 We can pinpoint your child's difficulties and offer intervention to address these.

 - Gross Motor difficulties - children with gross motor difficulties struggle to move fluidly and in a co-ordinated manner.
 They may use too much or too little force, may appear "heavy-handed" or "weak", may bump into people and objects, may drop items and, over time, may start to avoid movement experiences.
 They may have difficulty riding a bike, swimming or participating in team sports.
 Through play and fun activities, we can assess your child's performance in this area and recommend intervention to address any difficulties.